 Shares on the Unlisted Securities Market (USM) are regarded as quoted for this purpose, but those on the Alternative Investment Market (AIM) are not.

-The investor must subscribe for qualifying shares within 12 months before or within 3 years after the gain accrued.
+The investor must subscribe for qualifying shares within 12 months before or within three years after the gain accrued.

-The deferred gain will become chargeable when the shares are disposed of (other than by inter-spouse transfer), if the investor or spouse emigrates or the company ceases to qualify.
+The deferred gain will become chargeable before the disposal of the EIS shares if the investor emigrates or the company ceases to qualify.

 EIS deferral relief is also available to trustees.